emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. UI is solid, feels very modern. ✔️
 1. Site has subtitles for most content. ✔️
 1. It has movies, shows and anime. ✔️
-1. Site does have watchlists, and you can login to sync them across devices. ✔️
+1. Site does have watch lists, and you can login to sync them across devices. ✔️
 1. Site has decent sorting options, but more discoverability options would be nice. ⚠️
 1. Site has constant new tab popups, difficult/impossible to use without adblocker. ❌
 1. Site looks good + works well on mobile. ✔️